 - Los Angeles, Long Beach, and Anaheim, California ($132,430).

 Some non-metro areas also offer top earnings, as reported by BLS.
 While these areas offer lower-than-average annual mean wages, the cost of living offsets the difference.
 If you’re interested in seeking employment as an economist in a non-metro region, you might consider one of these top-paying areas.

 In Alaska non-metropolitan areas, economists earn an annual mean wage of $105,280, which is the highest pay for non-metro areas.
 Other top-paying non-metropolitan areas include:

 Job Outlook for Economists

-According to the Bureau of Labor Statistics (BLS), approximately 1,600 job openings for economists are expected each year.
+According to the BLS, approximately 1,600 job openings for economists are expected each year.
 These jobs will mostly be filled by individuals with an economist degree.
 Over the next 10 years, workers will transfer to different occupations and exit the labor force.
 As a result, economists will be needed to replace these individuals.
 BLS also reports that the bulk of economist jobs will be found in firms and organizations that specialize in consulting and research services.